DonArtkins/simplify/README.md

-# Simplify. - A Simple Task Management App
+# Simplify - A Simple Task Management App

 Simplify. is a basic CRUD application for managing tasks, built using Vue.js (with Pinia), Express.js, and Neon Postgres.